FAQ

 You will have the option to place an order for the Facilitator Manual and the Family Workbook license in English and in Spanish.
 Once you have ordered the curriculum, the center will check their records to ensure you are an active certified trainer or if you are an agency, they will ensure you have active certified facilitators.
 Then you will receive an email with download instructions.

-What if I do not receive an purchase email confirmation with the link?
+What if I do not receive a purchase email confirmation with the link?

 With all technology, sometimes things go wrong.
-Firewalls at you agency may filter emails, or the confirmation email may go to a SPAM folder.
+Firewalls at your agency may filter emails, or the confirmation email may go to a SPAM folder.
 You may have to ask your IT person to let our email go through your protected firewall by adding our domain (https://nurturingfamiliescenter.com) to their whitelist.
-If you continue to have problems, please email [email protected].
+If you continue to have problems, please email sonya@nurturingfamiliescenter.com.

 How many times can I download the curriculum?